MOEAFramework/PISA-Plugin/README.md

 </dependency>
 ```

+Or copy the JAR into the MOEA Framework's `lib/` folder.

 ## Usage

-Once this plugin is added as a Maven dependency, you can reference PISA selectors as you would
+Once this plugin is added, you can reference PISA selectors as you would any other algorithm:
-any other:

 ```java